Updated on 6 August 2017

 He is known as the man who invented love…being the creator of the iconic Hope and Love sculptures that you’ll find in New York, Montreal, Shanghai and many other locations.

-There’s also a fantastic permanent collection with an impressive glass chandelier by world famous artist, Dale Chihuly.
+There’s also a great permanent collection with an impressive glass chandelier by world famous artist, Dale Chihuly.
 It leads up to the permanent collection on the upper floors of the museum.

 This ornate piece shone brightly in the sunshine.